-1. Experience Luxury in a Deluxe Safari-Style Tent
+1. Experience Luxury in a Deluxe Safari-Inspired Tent

-At Under Canvas’ Grand Canyon and Great Smoky locations, the tented lobbies are furnished with stunning West Elm furniture and accessories.
+At all of Under Canvas’ locations, the tented lobbies are furnished with stunning West Elm furniture and accessories.
 It makes checking in feel more like it’s part of an experience rather than a task.
 You’ll discover your tented room is just as elegantly appointed.
 What’s more glamorous and romantic than sleeping in the outdoors without ever having to set up a tent, crawl into a sleeping bag or get dirty?
-Did we mention you can order coffee service to be delivered to your tent?

 2. Live in the Moment

 Similar to camping, glamping allows you to experience a digital detox.
 When you glamp, you may not have access to WiFi in your tent or even in the common area.
 At Under Canvas’ glampgrounds, this lack of connectivity is called “an intentional inconvenience.”
 Why?
 So that guests can disconnect from technology and reconnect with those they love.

 When you don’t have WiFi or television, it leaves plenty of time to talk with your family, friends, or other “glampers” dining next to you at the Embers Restaurant at an Under Canvas location.
 After a long day of adventuring, you can play some board games with your family or get valuable park tips from others enjoying s’mores around the community fire.

 3. Discover a Sense of Community